Please follow and like us:

 38. Celebrate America

 Pawhuskans are as patriotic as they come, and they really know how to celebrate the Fourth of July.
 The day begins with a non-motorized parade to celebrate America.
 Spectators enjoy free hot dogs, apple cobbler, and water after the parade.
-In the evening, the Pioneer Woman Mercantile sponsors a street fair with food, carnival games, dancing, and one of the most spectacular fireworks displays you’ve seen.
+In the evening, The Pioneer Woman Mercantile sponsors a street fair with food, games, dancing, and one of the most spectacular fireworks displays you’ve seen.
 Ever.

 39. Caffeinate with a coffee